defuse-protocol/docs/market-makers/poa-bridge-api.md

 <mark style="color:orange;">**1.
 Get supported assets**</mark>

-Returns a list of tokens that are supported by the PoA bridge in each network.
+Returns a list of tokens that are supported by the service in each network.

 <details>